What GOP lawmakers saw at congressional baseball attack

 - Rep. Steve Scalise was shot in Alexandria, Virginia

-- Lawmakers who were at the practice described a harrowing scene in interviews on CNN
+- Lawmakers who were at the practice described a harrowing scene in interviews

 (CNN)Several GOP lawmakers described in vivid detail Wednesday how a routine baseball practice turned into a shootout that wounded a top Republican lawmaker and a congressional aide.